 Soul and spirit were understood as one at first, but with the advancement of individuality, soul became subjective and spirit became the whole.
 We abstract a piece of the whole spirit to better understand it through the concept of soul.
 Like any abstract, it is a concept we create to lead us to a certain understanding.

 We are all instruments for creating reality.
 That is why we should do so.
-Time projected and seen as a chronological lead us to anxiety and the feeling that we will never reach what we are searching for.
-This notion of time is an obstacle to the perception of the timeless and aperspectival universe that is the integral.
+Time projected and seen as a chronological order lead us to anxiety and the feeling that we will never reach what we are searching for.
+This notion of time is an obstacle to the perception of the timeless and spaceless universe that is the integral.
 We should perceive time as a quality or intensity in order to reconnect with nature.

-Each one of us has a different experience of time depending on the context we are living in because time and space are conditional realities, they are intensities, they depend both on the objective and subjective, therefore they are integral.
+Each one of us has a different experience of time depending on the context we are living in.
+Because time and space are conditional realities, they are intensities, they depend both on the objective and subjective, therefore they are integral.
 Intensities cannot be measurable, when we do so we fragment them and abstract them.
 Like the concept of time.
 It is our task to save time from its rational distortion.

 Einstein began to overcome the dualism of space and time by presenting them as a space-time continuum on his Theory of Relativity, where matter and energy are different manifestations of the same thing.
 Everything is made of energy.
 Quantum Theory later showed that particles behave in a different way when in the presence of an observer.
 So we have come to the conclusion that we can change matter just by focusing our attention.
 That means the way we perceive things determines the way we see reality.

 Biology has also been influenced by this awakening of a new mentality.
 The idea of “The Web of Life” sees nature as an integrated system, interconnected.
 Psychology also began to be more explored after the break with religious ties.
-After the “Death of God” man began to explore inside of himself and discovered the unconscious.
+After the “Death of God” man began to explore inside himself and discovered the unconscious.
 Time was the unknown and it had to be revealed by quantification, a result of man’s need to determine and “know” things.

 When we realized that time as we know it is an invention we began to see it as intensity.
 Jung acknowledged the existence of “parallel universes” in his theory of Archetypes, which underlie a synchronicity of time.
 Archetypes personify the instinctual characters of the primitive psyche, the invisible roots of consciousness.
 They are an eternal presence and it depends if consciousness sees it or not.
 They exist before time, so they are time-free.